DHintz137/quartz/content/MCMC_from_scratch.md

 <a name="Thinning"></a>
 ### Thinning

 Thinning is a process that is done to help reduce the autocorrelation present in the chains; if there is severe autocorrelation, then the results are not usable for inference.
 Autocorrelation in the chains is usually diagnosed with an autocorrelation plot.
-Looking at the <a href="#autocorrelation-plot-for-c">Traceplot for (c)</a>, we can see that there is still some concerning autocorrelation (we want almost no spikes for the first half dozen lags); thus, via bumping up the argument `thinning` to be something higher than 20, say 40, we might resolve the issue of autocorrelation.
+Looking at the <a href="#autocorrelation-plot-for-c">autocorrelation for (c)</a>, we can see that there is still some concerning autocorrelation (we want almost no spikes for the first half dozen lags); thus, via bumping up the argument `thinning` to be something higher than 20, say 40, we might resolve the issue of autocorrelation.

 ```r
 old_par <- par()